 - ¼ teaspoon onion powder

-- ¼ teaspoon salt
+- ¼ teaspoon kosher salt

 - 4 hoagie buns

-- 1 cup shredded mozzarella cheese
+- 1 cup mozzarella cheese, shredded off the block

 - Place the buns on a baking sheet or in a pan, and broil them for 2 to 3 minutes until they begin to toast and the butter begins to melt.